Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/export-profile-data.md

 #### For Individual Users

-If you are an individual user, then you do not belong to an Organization.
+If you are an individual user, then you do not belong to an Organization in Slingshot.
 You can be part of an Organization's teams and projects only if invited.
-In this sense, your profile information do not belong to any Organization and you can request data export from the Slingshot team directly.
+In this sense, your profile information does not belong to any Organization and you can request data export from the Slingshot team directly.
 To do this:

 Select your profile image > *Settings* > *Data Privacy* > *Delete my Data* (as shown in the screenshot below).